smapiot/piral/src/plugins/piral-translate/README.md

 This is a plugin that only has a peer dependency to `piral-core`.
 What `piral-translate` brings to the table is a set of Pilet API extensions that is used by `piral`.
 The set features a simple yet sufficient translation system.

+## Why and When

+One of the key non-functional requirements of many applications is to be localizable.
+While this area contains many parts such as potential conversion of currency, number formats etc., one elementary part is the translation of labels and text fragments.
+There are many solutions out there, but `piral-translate` brings a quite simplified model to the table that works in a distributed way, yet is simple and allows going from proof of concept (language snippets included in the pilets) to massive application later on (language snippets gathered from a dedicated service).

+Alternatives: Use a library such as `i18next` as a shared library.
+Choose one that makes working with your content authors or translation team easier.

 ## Documentation

 The following functions are brought to the Pilet API.